DataJuggler/DataTier.Net/README.md

 Build your connection string, and once enabled click the Install Conn String & Setup App.config button.<br/>

-You will be shown a message box you must restart Visual Studio to complete the setup.<br/>
+You will be shown a message box you must restart DataTier.NET to complete the setup.<br/>

-Open the project again in Visual Studio and run DataTier.Net.
-You should see Test Database Connection Passed.
+Run the project again and you should see Test Database Connection Passed.

 <img src=https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/Setup%20Complete.png>